-The original concept for an international collaboration to standardize cancer pathology reports worldwide was developed by David Ellis and John Srigley following meetings in Sydney and Banff in 2009.
+The original concept for an international collaboration to standardise cancer pathology reports worldwide was developed by David Ellis and John Srigley following meetings in Sydney and Banff in 2009.
 With strong support from founding project manager, Meagan Judge and the Royal College of Pathologists of Australasia (RCPA), the team engaged with pathology colleges in the United Kingdom (RCPath) and USA (CAP) and the Canadian Association of Pathologists (CAP-ACP) in association with the Canadian Partnership Against Cancer (CPAC), leading to formation of the International Collaboration of Cancer Reporting (ICCR) in 2011.

 The ICCR was established with a view to reducing the global burden of cancer dataset development and reduplication of effort by the different international institutions that commission, publish and maintain standardised cancer reporting datasets.